-- If a tenant causes changes to the property in a way that endanger the safety of the property in a way that it cannot be restored to its original condition or
+- If a tenant causes changes to the property in a way that endangers the safety of the property in a way that it cannot be restored to its original condition or

-- Causing damage to the property intentionally or due to negligence to take proper precautions of the property.
+- Causing damage to the property intentionally or due to negligence to take proper precautions for the property.

 - Allowing others to cause such damage.

 If the tenant uses or allows others to use the property for illegal use.

 If the property is in danger of collapse, provided the landlord must provide such a technical report from the relevant authority